 If internships or special opportunities are offered for two or three units, there is some flexibility involved, and a “trial period” in most cases is acceptable.
-This would be the case, for example, regarding the Media and Medical Internships, Practice Art, and Music classes.
-If, however, internships are offered for 5-6 units, that would imply hands-on work for two or three days a week, and the sponsoring institution will be expecting your active participation, usually within a team.
+This would be the case, for example, regarding the Media Internship, Art Practice, and Music classes.
+If, however, internships are offered for 4-6 units, that would imply hands-on work for two or three days a week, and the sponsoring institution will be expecting your active participation, usually within a team.
 Please therefore do not apply for these internships unless you are sure you can reasonably commit yourself to them, and that you are motivated by their content or framework.

 Absolutely.
 If you have completed first-year French upon arrival in Paris, all opportunities will be available to you.